 The Enemy Within

-When the FBI director is murdered shortly after the assassination of President Kennedy a New York cop investigates but discovers that the establishment is more concerned with keeping the FBI director’s secret files from emerging than bringing the murderers to justice.
+When the FBI director is murdered shortly after the assassination of President Kennedy, a New York cop investigates.
+They discover that the establishment is more concerned with keeping the FBI director’s secret files from emerging than bringing the murderers to justice.

-The Enemy Within was written by Kristine Kathryn Rusch and published in 2014.
-It’s set in the nineteen sixties, and looks at the implications of revealing the compromising secrets held by long-time FBI Director, J. Edgar Hoover.
-In reality, Hoover’s secret files were mostly destroyed on his death in 1972 and those remaining were declassified only in the early twenty-first century.
+The Enemy Within, written by Kristine Kathryn Rusch and published in 2014, is set in the nineteen sixties.
+It looks at the implications of revealing the compromising secrets held by long-time FBI Director, J. Edgar Hoover.
+In reality, Hoover’s secretary destroyed most of his secret files after his death in 1972.
+The US Government declassified the few remaining files only in the early twenty-first century.

-This alternate history scenario is the backdrop to a combination of murder mystery and political thriller that ties in with the conspiracy theories surrounding the assassination of John F. Kennedy.
+This alternate history scenario is the backdrop to a combination of murder mystery and political thriller that ties in with the conspiracy theories surrounding the assassination of JFK.

-If you like political thrillers and alternative history you should read this.
+If you like political thrillers and alternative history, read this.

 The Big Lie

-In a Britain that’s been part of the German Reich for over seventy years, a brainwashed schoolgirl on the verge of ice-skating stardom starts to question her loyalties after falling in love with a friend who’s being persecuted as a trouble-causer.
+In a Britain that’s been part of the German Reich for over seventy years, a brainwashed schoolgirl on the verge of ice-skating stardom questions her loyalties after falling in love with a friend who’s being persecuted as a trouble-causer.